Einstein is "one of us"

 The smartest person is right approach

 The challenge with the “the smartest person in the room is right” approach as evidence for atheism is that it doesn’t really work.
-Only 11% of college graduates and 10% of undergraduate professors in America are atheists.
+Only 11% of college graduates are atheists or agnostics and 10% of undergraduate professors in America are atheists.
 So, for this approach to work at all, it’s necessary to keep selecting smaller and smaller samples of intelligent people.

 Does the revised approach work?
 Not reliably.
 There have been many brilliant scientists who believed in God’s existence and others who didn’t.
 This raises the question, if brilliant people have different views on the existence of God, who is correct?